Does not apply to sports. Team sports

 • b) education of physical qualities;

-• d) removal of the first signs of fatigue.
+• d) removing the first signs of fatigue.

 1. What indicators should the heart rate correspond to when performing cyclic exercises to develop general endurance?